 “I see myself as an outsider,” Omar Gandhi says.
 We’re chatting at his Toronto headquarters, a low-slung brick building on the edge of Parkdale, while his small crew quietly works away on residential and hospitality projects in Halifax and Toronto.
 Despite – or perhaps because of – his unique perspective, Gandhi successfully straddles the two cities’ architecture scenes by hopping on a plane every few days, embracing a routine that might rattle some but only underlines his idiosyncratic trajectory and steady ambition.

-Still in his 30s, Gandhi started his bi-urban toggling early on.
+Gandhi started his bi-urban toggling early on.
 The Brampton native and student of architecture at the University of Toronto would choose Dalhousie University for his Master’s, returning to Toronto to work for KPMB before East-Coasting it again to join MacKay-Lyons Sweetapple Architects.
 It was there, in 2010, that he set up Omar Gandhi Architect and began creating the vernacular-with-a-twist homes that first awed us on Instagram.
 Among them is a recent Governor General’s Medal in Architecture winner: Rabbit Snare Gorge, a gabled residence stretched dramatically to maximize views across its Maritimes setting.

 Every OG project begins with a recognizable typology.
 “Then we bend it, twist it and fold it – but each move is a necessity based on the individual user program, context or climate.
 Anything outside that step-by-step process – a formal move that would look ‘cool’ – we eliminate.”
 This delicate balance has garnered the firm acclaim here and abroad: in 2014, Gandhi won the Canada Council Prix de Rome, and in 2016 New York’s prestigious Architectural League named him an Emerging Voice.
 Gandhi seized the spotlight and launched his Toronto office.